-Colt Ford Album, ‘Declaration of Independence,’ Debuts at No. 1
+Colt Ford’s ‘Declaration of Independence’ Debuts at No. 1

 If the sales numbers are any indication, the fans are definitely agreeing.
-Colt says he’s honored that so many of his buddies would take time out to lend a hand to his project, and admits that he painstakingly picked the tunes for each collaboration to make sure they were paired with just the right artist.
+Ford says he’s honored that so many of his buddies would take time out to lend a hand to his project and admits that he painstakingly picked the tunes for each collaboration to make sure they were paired with just the right artist.